 Lew-Williams earned her A.B. from Brown University and Ph.D. in history from Stanford University.
-She has held fellowships from the Harry Frank Guggenheim Foundation, Andrew W. Mellon Foundation, and the American Council of Learned Societies.
+She has held fellowships from the Harry Frank Guggenheim Foundation, Andrew W. Mellon Foundation, the Woodrow Wilson Fellowship Foundation, the American Council of Learned Societies, and the George P. Shultz Fellowship in Canadian Studies.
+She has been in residence at UW-Madison’s Institute for Research in the Humanities and the Institute for Advanced Study.
 Before coming to Princeton in 2014, she was an ACLS New Faculty Fellow at Northwestern University appointed in History and Asian American Studies.

-“‘Chinamen’ and ‘Delinquent Girls’: Intimacy, Exclusion and a Search for California’s Color Line,” Journal of American History (forthcoming December 2017).
+“‘Chinamen’ and ‘Delinquent Girls’: Intimacy, Exclusion and a Search for California’s Color Line,” Journal of American History (December 2017): 632-655.